muxinc/mux-node-sdk/README.md

 To start, you will need a Mux access token and secret for your Mux environment.
 For more information on where to get an access token, visit the Mux Getting Started Guide https://docs.mux.com/docs

-Require the 'mux-node' npm module and create a new video instance.
+Require the `mux-node` npm module and create a new video instance.
 ```
 const Mux = require('mux-node');
 const MuxVideo = new Mux.video(accessToken, secret);